1. Initialize -- generates node.json, profile, workflow, overrides, and Ed25519 keypairnpx @mcptoolshop/repomesh init --repo your-org/your-repo --profile open-source

 AttestationPublishedevents. - Trust convergence — the registry aggregates all attestation scores into a composite trust profile visible on the trust index page.

-- XRPL anchoring — periodically, a Merkle root of the latest ledger partition is posted to the XRP Ledger testnet, providing a tamper-evident timestamp for the entire batch.
+- XRPL anchoring — periodically, a Merkle root of the latest ledger events is posted to the XRP Ledger testnet, providing a tamper-evident timestamp for the entire batch.